Arkanous/DivvyBackend/README.md

 # Divvy Backend - Chore Division App

 This is the backend service for Divvy, a chore division application.
 It's built using Flask and interacts with a Firestore database.
-The application is structured into three main services (tentative):
+It also provides API endpoints through which the frontend communicates.
+The application is structured into three main services:

 - **User Service:** Manages user data.
 - **House Service:** Manages house/household data and member assignments.